Mc-Zen/quill/src/decorations.typ

 ///
 /// The wire style is reset for each row.
 ///
-/// - wire-count (integer): Number of wires to display.
+/// - wire-count (int): Number of wires to display.
 /// - stroke (auto, none, stroke): When given, the stroke is applied to the wire.
 ///                Otherwise the current stroke is kept.
 /// - wire-distance (length): Distance between wires.